 5 Capitalists Can Do No Wrong: selective memories of war and occupation in Hong Kong

-6 Transition and Transnational Loyalties: World War II remembrance and the overseas Chinese in Singapore
+6 Transition and Transnational Loyalties: World War Two remembrance and the overseas Chinese in Singapore

 8 In Search of Fathers: the pilgrimages to Asia of the children of Far East prisoners of war